 Zetron also achieved double-digit revenue growth in FY23, as the US public safety market continues to grow and recognise the value of Zetron's integrated command and control solutions.
-Zetron was successfully awarded business from an expanding mix of high-quality enterprise and government customers throughout North America.
-Zetron's long-term support contracts provide greater predictability of future revenues and these accounted for ~30% of Zetron's FY23 revenues.
+Zetron was successfully awarded business, both new and renewal, from an expanding mix of enterprise and government customers throughout North America.
+Zetron's long-term support contracts provide greater predictability of future revenues and these accounted for -30% of Zetron's FY23 revenues.

-To supplement Communications organic growth initiatives, the Company has also pursued an inorganic growth strategy, as demonstrated in our recent GeoConex and Eagle NewCo (Eagle) acquisitions.
-Communications will continue to target strategically aligned businesses, to gain access to new technologies and markets to accelerate its growth trajectory.
+To supplement Communications organic growth initiatives, the Company has also pursued an inorganic growth strategy, as demonstrated by our recent GeoConex and Eagle Newco (Eagle) acquisitions.
+Communications will continue to target strategically aligned businesses to gain access to new technologies and markets that accelerate its growth trajectory.